 It is advisable to see a doctor if you have the following symptoms:

-- High fever, frequent vomiting, severe pain or circulation problems
+- High fever, frequent vomiting, severe pain, dizziness or feeling faint

 - Severe diarrhea that lasts longer than 48 hours, particularly in children and older adults